 Learn to listen more than you talk

-When people come and visit you to potentially hire you, they'll want to talk about their 'baby', i.e. their own business.
+When people meet you to consider hiring you, they'll want to talk about their 'baby', i.e. their own business.
 They'll probably talk about their company before you even begin to talk about what you can do to help.
 Let them.
 Sit back, listen and ask questions.
 Be genuinely interested and take relevant notes.
 Don't interrupt.
-You'll get your chance to talk, but listening is far more important to begin with.
+You'll get your chance to talk.

-There's nothing more appealing than someone who clearly loves what they do for a living, so be passionate about your work.
-Get excited, smile and talk about some of your success projects.
-People will really want to work with you when they see how much you love doing what you do.
+There's nothing more appealing than someone who loves what they do for a living, so be passionate about your work.
+Get excited, smile and talk about some of your successful projects.
+People will want to work with you when they see how much you love doing what you do.

-Negativity really does repel people, so stick to a happy, positive attitude at all times.
+Negativity does repel people, so stick to a happy, positive attitude at all times.
 Be upbeat, fun and happy.
 The odd joke here and there helps as everyone loves someone with a good sense of humour.
-Just stick to the appropriate stuff and you'll be fine.
+Just stick to the appropriate stuff, and you'll be fine.